pbossman/Schlauge.github.io/_posts/2018-08-02-getting PVS-maint-servers.md

 subtitle: Find Maintenace PVS that not
 ---

-If you work with Citrix PVs, you will know about the different types of images.
+When you work with Citrix PVs, you know about the different types of images.

     Production
     Test